SRavi285/todo-app/README.md

 Description
 This repository contains a straightforward full-stack todo application built with Node.js, Express.js, EJS template engine, and MongoDB.
-It serves as an educational resource, particularly for teaching on Udemy, offering a practical example of building a CRUD application with a backend API and a frontend interface.

 Table of Contents
 Installation
 Usage
 Features
-License
 Installation
 Install MongoDb Database

+when you clone then stablish your database connection